rd-1-2022/ai-azure-openai-helloworld/README.md

 The Spring AI project defines a configuration property named `spring.ai.azure.openai.api-key` that you should set to the value of the `API Key` obtained from Azure.

+Similarly, you need to set the endpoints name using the property `spring.ai-azure.openai.endpoint`.

 Exporting an environment variables is one way to set these configuration properties.
 ```shell
 export SPRING_AI_AZURE_OPENAI_API_KEY=<INSERT KEY HERE>
 export SPRING_AI_AZURE_OPENAI_ENDPOINT=<INSERT ENDPOINT URL HERE>
 ```

+Next you need to create an Azure AI Deployment and specify the deployent name as a configuration property.

 ### Create an Azure AI Deployment